-Homemade from scratch pancakes are light and delicious.
+Homemade from scratch pancakes are tender and tasty.
 Easy to make with simple ingredients.
-Whip them up in less than 30 minutes.
+Whip up a batch in about 30 minutes.

 Fascinating Pancake Facts